List of Linux Environment Variables and How to Set Them

 As mentioned earlier, variables you set during a session expire once the session terminates.
 This often annoys users because they expect variables to be always available after they set these variables.

-sudo nano ~/.bashrc
+# sudo nano ~/.bashrc

 Add an entry for each variable you wish to be always available.
-Remember to follow the proper syntax to avoid any surprises:
+Remember to follow the proper syntax to avoid surprises:

 Once done, save and exit the file.